pikaroot/pikaroot.github.io/_posts/CodeCombat2023/2023-08-20-crypticequationconundrum.md

 ---
-title: "Cryptic Equation Conundrum [MISC]"
+title: "cryptic equation conundrum [misc]"
 categories: CodeCombat2023
 permalink: /ctfs/codecombat2023/crypticequationconundrum
 ---

 Advanced version of **Math Master**.
 Calculate 1000 math questions within 5 seconds each.

-## 📁 Challenge Description
+## Challenge Description

 >You've stumbled upon a mysterious program that claims to test your mathematical skills.
 The program generates a series of complex mathematical equations and challenges you to solve them within a tight time limit.
 Are you up for the challenge?
 >